rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

 #### How do I prepare for the migration?

-Rackspace will use all of its experience with data-center migration projects to help support you during the migration to HKG5.
+Rackspace will use all of its experience with data center migration projects to help support you during the migration to HKG5.
 We have assembled a dedicated migration team, made up of some of the best Rackers from across the business.
 This team will run audits on your servers before the migration to identify and